Nachos Code Distributions

 information on using and compiling the code.

-are certainly willing to download the code and look at it without
+You are also free to download the code and look at it without

-We will be setting up project groups and CVS repositories for each
+We will be setting up project groups and SVN repositories for each

 soon; in the meantime, you should be reading through the code and